draperlaboratory/VaderModularFuzzer/docs/writing_new_modules.md

 # Writing a New Module
 VMF was designed to be a modular, extensible framework that enables the integration of new fuzzing tools and techniques.
 Each integrate tool is associated with one or more VMF "modules".
 VMF uses a storage-centric design, with a controller module that manages the interaction between other VMF modules.
 All data sharing between modules is via a central configurable storage component.

 This document describes how to develop new modules within VMF.
+Templates for each of the major module types are provided in [/vmf/src/samples/moduleTemplates/](../vmf/src/samples/moduleTemplates/).
+See the [README.md](../vmf/src/samples/README.md) in samples for more information on these templates.

 * [Common Module Methods](#common-module-methods)
     + [Example Module](#example-module)